-L.L.
-Bean, for example, became subject of a boycott in January simply because Linda Bean, a granddaughter of the outdoors retailer’s founder, had given money to President Trump’s campaign.
+In another example, L.L.
+Bean became subject of a boycott in January simply because Linda Bean, a granddaughter of the outdoors retailer’s founder, had given money to President Trump’s campaign.
 Under Armour faced a backlash—fueled by its own celebrity spokespeople—because of a few words of praise for the President by the company’s CEO.

 Some retailers aren’t waiting to be drawn into the fray.
 These retailers fully embrace a point of view and social causes and may cultivate more loyal customers–but also may generate ire as a result.
 For example, MAC Cosmetics, owned by Estée Lauder, diverts a percentage of profits from certain makeup lines to the MAC Cosmetics Transgender Initiative.
-A recent campaign for Dove, owned by Unilever, promoted LGBT acceptance.
+A spring 2017 campaign for Dove, owned by Unilever, promoted LGBT acceptance and inclusivity.

 Don’t become another data breach statistic.
 Get our FREE Special Report, Data Security: Data Loss Prevention Best Practices and Proven Policies to Combat Data Breaches right now!